 What does a career in Set Design look like?

 If you choose not to study and gain a job through experience, volunteer at your local theatre or try and get a work experience placement at a slightly larger theatre.
-With more experience and developing your skills you can work on larger scale productions in the West End.
+Seeking mentors and requesting shadow experience can help you learn from those already working in the industry.
+Research which Designers make the sets you like, so you can learn what your design aesthetic could be and what journey they took.
+With more experience and developing your skills you can work on larger scale productions.

 Watch this great video from award-winning Set Designer Khadija Raza.